ropensci/roweb3/content/blog/2020-09-29-mapscanner/index.md

-the effect that typing “Dalston” into your preferred online map service will generally return a single point, whereas typing in officially-recognized locations like neighboring or partially-enclosing “Hackey” will return a polygonal boundary.)
+the effect that typing “Dalston” into your preferred online map service will generally return a single point, whereas typing in officially-recognized locations like neighboring or partially-enclosing “Hackney” will return a polygonal boundary.)
 Nevertheless, those for whom Dalston is a part of their everyday life know where Dalston is.
 The problem is that each person has a slightly different idea.
 My own delineation of Dalston might look something like the following:

-{{< figure src = "dalston.png" width = "150" alt = "Subjective boundary of Dalston, UK" caption = "Subjective boundary of Dalston, UK">}}
+{{< figure src = "dalston-bdry.png" width = "150" alt = "Subjective boundary of Dalston, UK" caption = "Subjective boundary of Dalston, UK">}}

 That boundary that I drew by hand on top of the map can be immediately converted to a spatially rectified polygon via the [`ms_rectify_map()`